burnet01/Spook/README.md

 ## 📦 Installation

+1. **Purchase/Obtain License**: Contact us for licensing and download access
-1. Download the latest `Spook.jar` from [Releases](../../releases)
+2. Download the latest `Spook.jar` from your licensed download link
-2. Place in your server's `plugins/` folder
+3. Place in your server's `plugins/` folder
-3. Restart your server
+4. Restart your server
-4. Configure in `plugins/Spook/config.yml`
+5. Configure in `plugins/Spook/config.yml`
+6. **Important**: This software is licensed - see [License](#license) for terms

 ## ⚙️ Configuration